ElisaNguyen/ElisaNguyen/README.md

 I'm Elisa, a first-year PhD student in the Scalable Trustworthy AI group at the University of Tübingen.

 Recently, I graduated from the Interaction Technology program at the University of Twente.
-My Master research about explainability in spiking neural networks is in my pinned repository tsa-explanations.
+My Master research about explainability in spiking neural networks is in my pinned repository <i>tsa-explanations</i>.

 Feel free to check out my other pinned repositories as well, which are mainly university projects in the field of machine learning and NLP.